 Bell not interested in selling more Astral assets to win merger approval

 A CRTC logo is shown in Montreal on September 10, 2012.
-The national telecom regulator has begun a week of public hearings on its proposed wireless code.
 (Graham Hughes / THE CANADIAN PRESS)

 The Canadian Press